cig0/salt-cluster/README.md

 ### Hands-on

 1. The premises given in the challenge can be tested using curl, a tool like [Postman](http://www.getpostman.com) or a web browser.
-2. Finally, the full stack can be accessed from the host, from the Salt master and from the minions:
+2. Finally, the full stack can be accessed from the host computer, from the Salt master and from the minions:
 ```
 Sending request from the host or the Salt master: